AdisonKleinsasser/GitBook/lawrence-information/login.md

 [user@localhost ~]$ ssh User.Name@lawrence.usd.edu
 ```

 You will then be prompted for a password.
-Enter you regular USD credentials. \(Note: the password you type will not show up on the screen.\) If you have more than five failed attempts at logging in you will be locked out for one hour or until access is reinstated by the system administrator.
+Enter your regular USD credentials. \(Note: the password you type will not show up on the screen.\) If you have more than five failed attempts at logging in you will be locked out for one hour or until access is reinstated by the system administrator.

 ```
 User.Name@hpc.usd.edu's password: